martijnbentum/DESRC/README.md

 ```

 The data is annotated for artefacts.
 The start and index for artefacts are listed under _artefact_st_ (artefact start time) and _artefact_et_ (artefact end time).
-These indices can be used to slice out EEG materials with artefact from the _data_ numpy matrix.
+These indices can be used to slice out EEG materials with artefacts from the _data_ numpy matrix.

 ```python
 index = b.artefact_st[0] # start index of the artefact
 first_clean_section = b.data[:,:index] # select the first stretch of clean EEG data from the block
 ```

 The data is also epoched into word epochs.
 The epochs can be found under _extracted_eeg_words_ which is a list of numpy matrices.
-The epoch start 300 ms before word onset and ends 1000ms after word onset.
+The epoch starts at 300 ms before word onset and ends at 1000ms after word onset.
 The channel set for each word is identical for a given block, but can differ between blocks (because different electrodes could be faulty in different blocks).
 The channels listed in b.ch correspond to the rows in the matrix.
 With _extracted_word_indeces_ you can find the word that corresponds to the eeg data.

 ```python
 epoch = b.extracted_eeg_words[0]